FreeProving/free-compiler/doc/ProvingQuickCheckProperties.md

    Both arguments must be pure computations of properties.

 Furthermore, there is the function `quickCheck` in our Coq version of the `Test.QuickCheck` module.
 In Haskell `quickCheck` is used to test whether a QuickCheck property holds and has the type `Testable prop => prop -> IO ()`.
-In Coq we are using it to convert a QuickCheck property to a Coq property (i.e., a `Prop`) that can be used in `Theorem` sentences.
+In Coq we are using it to convert a QuickCheck property into a Coq property (i.e., a `Prop`) that can be used in `Theorem` sentences.
 The argument does not have to be a `Property` since we have recreated the `Testable` type class in Coq.
 If the argument of `quickCheck` is a monadic value, it must not have an effect and is converted recursively.
 If the argument is a function, the function arguments are universally quantified and the result is converted recursively.